-The following is a description of ARC's principal properties as at December 31, 2021.
-Information in respect of gross and net acres and well counts are as at December 31, 2021.
-Due to the fact that ARC has been actively acquiring additional interests in its core operating areas (and divesting of non-core assets), the working interest in gross/net acres and wells as at December 31, 2021 may not directly correspond to the stated production for the year, which only includes production after (or up to) the date the interests were acquired (or divested) by ARC.
+The following is a description of ARC's principal crude oil and natural gas properties as at December 31, 2022.
+Information in respect of gross and net acres and well counts are as at December 31, 2022.
+Due to the fact that ARC has been actively acquiring additional interests in its core operating areas (and divesting of non-core assets), the working interest in gross/net acres and wells as at December 31, 2022 may not directly correspond to the stated production for the year, which only includes production after (or up to) the date the interests were acquired (or divested) by ARC.

-ARC's properties described below are all located in the Western Canadian Sedimentary Basin and onshore within the Canadian provinces of British Columbia and Alberta.
-Except as set forth under the heading "Statement of Reserves Data and Other Oil and Gas Information - Undeveloped Reserves", there are no material districts to which reserves have been attributed that are capable of producing but which are not producing at December 31, 2021, and there are no material statutory or mandatory relinquishments, surrenders, back-ins, or changes in ownership provisions.
+ARC's crude oil and natural gas properties described below are all located in the Western Canadian Sedimentary Basin and onshore within the Canadian provinces of Alberta and British Columbia.
+Except as set forth under the heading "Statement of Reserves Data and Other Oil and Gas Information - Undeveloped Reserves", there are no material districts to which reserves have been attributed that are capable of producing but which are not producing at December 31, 2022, and there are no material statutory or mandatory relinquishments, surrenders, back-ins, or changes in ownership provisions.
 When determining gross and net acreage for two or more lease agreements covering the same lands but different rights, the acreage is reported for each lease agreement.

 ARC's assets in northern Alberta are predominantly located in the Montney formation.
-ARC is one of the largest operators in the region with an average working interest of 90 per cent in approximately 375,196 gross hectares (339,465 net hectares), which includes land holdings of 1,011 net Montney sections.
-ARC drilled 78 gross operated wells in 2021 within the region, with an average working interest of 100 per cent.
-ARC owns and operates approximately 851 MMcf per day of natural gas and 73,000 barrels per day of liquids processing capacity through its facilities in the region.
+ARC is one of the largest operators in the region with an average working interest of 92 per cent in approximately 352,525 gross hectares (322,860 net hectares), which includes land holdings of 982 net Montney sections.
+ARC drilled 125 gross operated wells in 2022 within the region, with an average working interest of 100 per cent.
+ARC has access to approximately 1,075 MMcf per day of natural gas and 60 Mbbl per day of NGLs processing capacity through facilities in the region.

 ARC's assets in northeast British Columbia are predominantly located in the Montney formation.
-ARC is one of the largest operators in the region with an average working interest of 98 per cent in approximately 236,440 gross hectares (230,983 net hectares), which includes land holdings of 663 net Montney sections.
-ARC drilled 63 gross operated wells in 2021 within the region, with an average working interest of 100 per cent.
-ARC owns and operates approximately 735 MMcf per day of natural gas and 31,500 barrels per day of liquids processing capacity through its facilities in the region.
+ARC is one of the largest operators in the region with an average working interest of 98 per cent in approximately 235,763 gross hectares (230,537 net hectares), which includes land holdings of 663 net Montney sections.
+ARC drilled 11 gross operated wells in 2022 within the region, with an average working interest of 100 per cent.
+ARC has access to approximately 670 MMcf per day of natural gas processing capacity through its facilities in the region.